jimuyouyou/all-ielts-words/README.md

 # Dev

+- copy allKeyWords.txt to myKeyWords.txt and then only remain those you are not sure to created styled text
 - update any files inside data folder
 - node phrases.js to compute phrases
 - node index.js to compute words, and the aggregate the passages